georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 various methods and it turns out to be a security feature of snap apps.

 The `InkscapeExtension` class defines a `debug` method.
 We can invoke this method to output messages.
-The method redirects a message to the stardard error stream,
-and Inkscape will display the message on a dialog box.
+The method redirects a message to the stardard error stream, and Inkscape will display the message on a dialog box.
 However, the logging module is more flexible to use than this method.
+The `debug` method is more for showing an error message to the extension user.

 ## What's Next